-The program offers courses covering history, regional studies, comparative government, foreign policy, the global economy, geography, conflict management, national security, international organization, international law, intercultural relations, and the politics of developing countries.
+The program offers courses covering history, regional studies, comparative government, foreign policy, the global economy, geography, conflict management, national security, global climate change, international organization, international law, intercultural relations, and the politics of developing countries.

 Candidates for admission must have a baccalaureate degree in any subject area from a regionally accredited college or university.
 There are no prerequisite course requirements.